Undergraduate BA (Hons)

 Podcasting

-This module will explore podcasts as a form of journalistic storytelling.
+From streaming platforms to radio, listening to audio is one of our favourite activities.
+This module explores podcasts as a form of journalistic storytelling.
 You will learn how to pitch, research, structure and produce podcasts for target audiences.

 Future Journalism

 Journalism is always changing.
-This module tracks emerging trends in journalism and particularly the ways in which technological developments can be harnessed by journalists to create content and engage audiences.
-You will analyse and experiment with cutting-edge tools and techniques of journalistic storytelling to develop the practical skills involved in using new technologies and formats for creating journalistic content.
+This module tracks emerging trends in journalism, especially the ways in which technological developments can be harnessed by journalists to create content and engage audiences.
+You will analyse and experiment with cutting-edge tools and techniques of storytelling, to develop the practical skills involved in using new technologies and formats for making journalism.

 Sport in the Digital World

 This module will evaluate the relationship between sport and the media and allows you to critically evaluate the cultural, economic and pollical importance of sport to the global media landscape.
-Using the increasing body of scholarship emerging from media studies, students will examine and evaluate the role of sport and its relationship with contemporary conceptual issues in sport and the media.
+You will examine and evaluate the role of sport and its relationship with conceptual issues in both sport and the media.

 Year three